 A 10 mile trek down the East Fork of the San Gabriel River, following the path of an attempted highway.
 This hike features multiple river crossings, plenty of opportunities to swim, historic sections of visible roads and tunnels, and the Bridge to Nowhere — a 120 foot high concrete bridge in the middle of the canyon.
 The bridge is an odd and beautiful sight that is unparalleled in the San Gabriels — and it’s also the only place in California were bungee jumping is allowed (on weekends).

 Note: I wrote this hike up without a GPS track last summer.
 What follows is a more technical review of the route with GPS waypoints and maps.

-I’d planned an East Fork adventure on a sweltering day for a reason — the San Gabriel River.
+I’d planned an East Fork adventure on a hot day for a reason — the San Gabriel River.
 The chilly, clear waters of the rivers and streams in the San Gabriel Mountains would be the perfect antidote to the stagnant haze that all-too-often settles over the Los Angeles basin.
-And so, on a sweltering day, a few friends and I donned water shoes and swimsuits and hit the trail.

 The trail starts at Coyote Flat at a locked gate at the end of East Fork Road (or USFS 8W16).
 There is a small parking lot at the end of the road, but by the time we’d reached the trailhead, cars were already overflowing onto the rest of the road.